top of page

 2. Talk to your co-parent like it’s a team issue and not a battle.

-Instead of “They never want to come to your house,” try, “Our child is pulling away from both of us.
+Instead of saying, “They never want to come to your house,” try, “Our child is pulling away from both of us.
 How can we show up differently?"
 It’s not about blame.
 It’s about adjusting together.

 3. Bring the child into the conversation, of course with boundaries.

 Not for drama.
 Not to guilt trip.
 But to ask: What’s working?
 What’s not?
 What would help you feel heard, connected, and supported?
+You don’t give up your role as the parent, but you do let them have a voice.

 4. Consider a parenting time reset.